nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-LexicalCasts.md

 =============

 A lexical cast is a cast that interprets the contents of a string when converting between strings and numbers.
-Different functions for achieving exist in C++ as well, see `std::to_string()`, `std::stoi()` or `std::stof()`.
+Different functions for achieving that exist in C++ as well, see `std::to_string()`, `std::stoi()` or `std::stof()`.

-The `lexical_cast()` function does he same in a design similar to other C++ casts such as `static_cast()` and `reinterpret_cast()`.
-This is also why this function's naming convention falls slightly out of line with the rest of Nuclex.Support.Native.
+The `lexical_cast()` method resembles other C++ casts such as `static_cast()` and `reinterpret_cast()`.
+It is inspired by the Boost method of the same name and can act as a drop-in replacement for it.
+This is also why its naming convention falls slightly out of line with the rest of Nuclex.Support.Native.

 There is, by design, no localization of number formats with `lexical_cast()`, it always uses the English locale (meaning the decimal point is a point, not